day8/re-frame/README.md

 But, as @Fogus said above, data is the easy bit.

-From here on, we'll assume `app-db` looks like this:
+From here on, we'll assume `app-db` is one of these:
 ```
 (def app-db  (reagent/atom {}))    ;; a reagent atom, containing a map
 ```